Prospect for measurement of the CP-violating phase $\phi_s$ in the $B_{s}\rightarrow J/\psi \phi$ channel at a future Z factory: Estimation of precision on the future factory

+The difference between the reconstructed $B_s$ decay vertex position ($r_\mathrm{reco}$) and the truth vertex position ($r_\mathrm{sim}$) is shown in Fig.~\ref{fig:vtx_res}.

+The transverse momentum distribution of $B_s$ mesons is shown in Fig.~\ref{fig:pt}.
+The majority of these mesons have large transverse momentum because they hadronize from a high-energy $b$-quark, which carries nearly half of the beam energy.
+Consequently, a substantial transverse momentum corresponds to a large Lorentz boost factor, which substantially enhances the resolution of the proper decay time.

-Figure~\ref{fig:time_res} shows the distribution of the difference between $t_{\text{reco}}$ and $t_{\text{sim}}$, where $t_{\text{reco}}$ is the proper decay time calculated from the reconstructed particle information, and $t_{\text{sim}}$ is obtained with the Monte Carlo simulated particle information without considering the detector effects.
+Figure~\ref{fig:time_res} shows the distribution of the differences between $t_{\text{reco}}$ and $t_{\text{sim}}$ for the same event.
+Both $t_{\text{reco}}$ and $t_{\text{sim}}$ represent the proper decay time as calculated from Eq.~(\ref{eq:decaytime}).
+To derive $t_{\text{sim}}$, detector effects are not considered, and the vertex and $p_\mathrm{T}$ are obtained directly from the Monte Carlo truth record.
+In contrast, $t_{\text{reco}}$ is determined after the particles undergo detector simulation, as well as track and vertex reconstruction, using the reconstructed vertex position and transverse momentum to calculate the proper decay time.
 The distribution is fitted using the sum of three Gaussian functions with the same mean value.
 The effective time resolution is combined as

-where $f_i$ and $\sigma_i$ are fraction and width of the i-th Gaussian function.
-The effective resolution of the decay time is ${4.7~\mathrm{fs}}$.
+where $f_i$ and $\sigma_i$ are the fraction and width of the i-th Gaussian function.
+The effective resolution of the decay time, achieved through the combined effect of the three Gaussian resolution models, is ${4.7~\mathrm{fs}}$.